OutSystems/docs-product/src/develop/seo/improved-crawl-reactive.md

 1. To validate the sitemap output, go to the method URL, right-click the REST API and select **Open documentation**.
 Then click **GET**, copy the **Request URL** and paste it in a new browser tab.

     A list of URLs for your app’s screens are displayed.
-Validate if new URLs appear in the REST endpoint, verify that the number of URLs does not exceed 50,000 and that the filesize of the generated xml is below 50 mb.
+Validate if new URLs appear in the REST endpoint, verify that the number of URLs doesn't exceed 50,000 and that the filesize of the generated xml is below 50 mb.

 ##### Add sitemap.xml to the root directory of a domain